Soorajb19/ImageTo3Dmodel/README.md

 ## 🚀 How to Run

 1. Clone the repository (if using locally)
-2. Set up a virtual environment:
+2. Set up a virtual environment